 - Fulfill Responsibility to the Class.
 To participate in team activities in the classroom, each member needs to be in attendance.
 Each person should be physically and mentally prepared to learn and present materials.
 All should share the enthusiasm and support of your group with class members.

 Choosing a Meeting Location

-In the event face-to-face meetings are required by a faculty member, your learning team will have to choose a designated meeting place.
+In the event face-to-face team meetings are required for on-site evening program students, your learning team will have to choose a designated meeting place.
 Faculty pre-approval of the meeting location is required.

 Approved locations include:

 - Individual seating for each learning team member

 - A desk or flat surface writing area for each student.

 - A quiet area with no ambient noise, such as loud music.